Diverse Mini-Batch Selection in Reinforcement Learning for Efficient Chemical Exploration in de novo Drug Design: Experimental Evaluation

 \section{Experimental Evaluation}

-We evaluate our framework on \textit{de novo} drug design.
-We run experiments on three reward functions based on well-established molecule binary bioactivity label optimization tasks: the Dopamine Receptor D2 (DRD2), c-Jun N-terminal Kinases-3 (JNK3), and Glycogen Synthase Kinase 3 Beta (GSK3$\beta$) predictive activity models provided by Therapeutics Data Commons \cite{Velez-Arce2024tdc}.
-The final reward also includes the quantitative estimation of drug-likeness (QED) \cite{bickerton2012quantifying}, molecular weight, number of hydrogen bond donors, and structural constraints.
-Full specifications on the reward functions are available in the supplementary material.
+We extensively evaluate our framework on \textit{de novo} drug design.
+We run experiments on three reward functions based on well-established molecule binary bioactivity label optimization tasks: the Dopamine Receptor D2 (DRD2), c-Jun N-terminal Kinases-3 (JNK3), and Glycogen Synthase Kinase 3 Beta (GSK3$\beta$) predictive activity models \cite{olivecrona2017molecular,li2018multi} provided by Therapeutics Data Commons \cite{Velez-Arce2024tdc}.
+The final (extrinsic) reward also includes the quantitative estimation of drug-likeness (QED) \cite{bickerton2012quantifying}, molecular weight, number of hydrogen bond donors, and structural constraints.
+For full specifications on the reward functions, we refer to \cref{app:experimental_details}.

-To update the policy and generate SMILES, we use the REINVENT framework \cite{loeffler2024reinvent} together with the provided pre-trained policy as the prior policy.
-It is pre-trained on the ChEMBL database \cite{gaulton2017chembl} to generate drug-like bioactive molecules.
+To update the policy and generate SMILES, we use the REINVENT framework \cite{loeffler2024reinvent} with its pre-trained policy on the ChEMBL database \cite{gaulton2017chembl} to generate drug-like bioactive molecules.
+Previous benchmarks on \textit{de novo} drug design have, for this framework, concluded among the best performances \cite{gao2022sample,thomas2022re}, while it is also used in real-world applications \cite{pitt2025real}.
 The action space $\mathcal{A}$ consists of 34 tokens, including start and stop tokens.
-For a desired mini-batch of $k=64$ molecules, we generate $B = k\times 10$ SMILES.
-We evaluate the diversity of the generated set $\mathcal{M}$ by the number of molecular scaffolds and the number of diverse actives (see \cref{eq:diverse_active}), where the number of diverse actives is computed for every 250th generative step.
-For the diverse actives, we use the Tanimoto (dis-)similarity to measure the distance between 2048-bit Morgan fingerprints with radius 2 and distance threshold $D=0.7$ as proposed by \cite{renz2024diverse}.
-When computing the diversity in terms of both scaffolds and diverse actives, we only regard active molecules, defined as molecules with both QED and predicted activity larger than 0.5.
+We evaluate the diversity of the generated set $\mathcal{M}$ by the number of molecular scaffolds and the number of diverse actives (see \cref{eq:diverse_active}), where the diverse actives are computed for every 250th generative step.
+For the diverse actives, we use Tanimoto dissimilarity to measure the distance between 2048-bit Morgan fingerprints (with radius 2 and computed by RDKit \cite{landrum2006rdkit}) and the distance threshold $D=0.7$ proposed by \cite{renz2024diverse}.
+When computing the diversity in terms of both scaffolds and diverse actives, we only regard active molecules, defined as molecules with both QED and predicted activity larger than $0.5$.